 - You will see four panels.
 The left side is your local computer called “Local site” The right side is your website files called “Remote site”.

-i.
-Updating WordPress
+2. Updating WordPress

 Double click on your folder and you will see three folders wp-content, wp-admin and wp-includes.
-This is where you can make changes to your website only.

 On your remote site, locate and delete the wp-admin and wp-includes files.
 On your local site, go to the folder in which you saved the new WordPress installation file.

 Upload the wp-admin and wp-includes from the local site back into the remote site.

-Step 3 – Coming to wp-content, you need to open the wp-content folder on the local site and copy and paste all the files into the wp-content folder on the remote site.
+You need to open the wp-content folder on the local site and copy and paste all the files into the wp-content folder on the remote site.
 A prompt will appear asking if you want to overwrite the existing files.
 Select yes.
 Any other content files you have will remain the same.

-Step 6 – Ensure you re-enable all your plugins.
+Ensure you re-enable all your plugins.
 Clear your browser cache and refresh your page.
 You should be able to see all the new changes.

-If you want a fresh WordPress installation on your site and want all old content to be erased, then you can just delete all the contents under your website’s folder.
+- If you want a fresh WordPress installation on your site and want all old content to be erased, then you can just delete all the contents under your website’s folder.
 Then upload the new WordPress installation folder.

-In case you are unable to select a folder and upload, try uploading the zip file.
+- In case you are unable to select a folder and upload, try uploading the zip file.
 You can then extract it on your remote site.
 After this, you can move the files and folders to the location you want by right-clicking and choosing ‘Move’.

-If you experienced a failed auto update and are trying to do it manually, you can delete the .maintenance file from your WordPress root directory.
+- If you experienced a failed auto-update and are trying to do it manually, you can delete the .maintenance file from your WordPress root directory.
 The “Failed update” message on your site will disappear.

-At a more advanced level, with an installation using this process, you can examine the wp-config-sample.php file to see if there are any new settings you want to use or modify in your own wp-config.php file.
+- At a more advanced level, with an installation using this process, you can examine the wp-config-sample.php file to see if there are any new settings you want to use or modify in your own wp-config.php file.

 ii.
 Updating WordPress Plugins Using FTP